 Estimates on the size of Gulen's fellowship vary, with conservative figures stating a following of 3 million people globally, while the international news website "Politico" assessed a support of 10 percent of Turkey's population alone, or roughly 7.5 million people.

 What else is there to know about Hizmet and Gulen?

-The majority of Turkey indeed believes that Gulen masterminded the coup attempt, and that his organzation is a religious sect with sinister undertones, as the "Economist" magazine reported shortly after failed coup.
+The majority of Turkish people indeed appear to believe that Gulen masterminded the coup attempt, and that his organzation is a religious sect with rather sinister undertones, as the "Economist" magazine reported shortly after failed coup.
 Many believe that there is a major personality cult focusing on the role of Gulen, and there are reports that the charismatic leader is apparently venerated in some bizarre ways:

 An article in the New Yorker from October 2016 states that Gulen's followers have been seen fighting over getting to eat his leftover food, and that it is an honor to drink water from his shoe, according to accounts from a former member of the movement.
 The report also quotes the same ex-follower as saying that his followers came to believe that Gulen is the Messiah.
 In an opinion piece published in the New York Times in July 2016, Turkish journalist Mustafa Akyol also states that he had been told by Gulenists in private that they believed their leader was the "awaited one."